scds/2022-grevents/index.md

 <img src="assets/img/Keller.jpg" alt="Workshop Title Slide" width="720">

-"Looking Back to Go Forward: Histories of Oppositional Feminist Politics & the Internet: A Guest Lecture by Dr. Jessalynn Keller"
+<b> "Looking Back to Go Forward: Histories of Oppositional Feminist Politics & the Internet: A Guest Lecture by Dr. Jessalynn Keller" </b>

 Recent feminist media studies scholarship has attended to the ways in which feminism’s current popularity is intertwined with the logics of digital media platforms and neoliberal capitalism.
 But, has it always been?
 And, does it have to be?
 This work-in-progress talk by special guest Professor Jessalynn Keller (Communication, Media, and Film, University of Calgary) considers the possibilities for oppositional feminist politics online across both contemporary and historical contexts.